MrBunsy/3DPrintedClocks/README.md

 30 hours is about the most you can achieve from a clock without a chainwheel (powered wheels are interchangable called chainwheels or powered wheels throughout, because the chain was the first implemented).
 For eight day clocks you will need one chainwheel.

 Using degreased and oiled bearings clocks can run reliably with ~40uW.
-With greased bearings you will need at least ~65uW.
+With just degreased stainless steel, even lower.
+With greased bearings (as you can usually buy them) you will need at least ~65uW.
 There is always a trade off to be had: heavier weights provide more power and in theory make the clock more reliable - except they also require more robust plates and can cause the plates to bend, making the clock less reliable.
 Newer designs use M4 machine screws through the whole length of the pillars which help with rigidity.

 A variety of different power sources are supported.
 All are weight driven (for now, I have plans for springs):
  - ChainWheel: The very first implemented, works for lightweight chains only.
 Deprecated - use ChainWheel2 instead, it's better and has no drawbacks.